KevinDockx/JsonPatch/README.md

 This combination should make partial update support for your RESTful API a breeze.

 Here's how to use it:
 - Build a patch document on the client.
-You can use all operations as described in the IETF document: Add, Remove, Replace, Copy, Move & Test.
+You can use the operations as described in the IETF document: Add, Remove, Replace, Copy, Move.
+Test support is planned.

 ```csharp
 JsonPatchDocument<DTO.Expense> patchDoc = new JsonPatchDocument<DTO.Expense>();